-Dr. Arlene Torres is the Director of the Latino Faculty Recruitment Initiative at CUNY.
+Dr. Arlene Torres is the Director of the Chancellor’s Latino Faculty Initiative in Academic Affairs at CUNY, a tenured Associate Professor in the Department of Africana and Puerto Rican/Latino Studies at Hunter College, and Vice-President/President-Elect of the Puerto Rican Studies Association.
 Torres received her PhD and master’s degrees from the University of Illinois at Urbana-Champaign.
-She is a cultural anthropologist with expertise in Caribbean, Latina/Latino, and Latin American Studies, and a tenured Associate Professor in the Department of Africana and Puerto Rican Studies at Hunter College.
+She is a cultural anthropologist with expertise in Caribbean, Latina/Latino, and Latin American Studies.

 Dr. Torres has conducted research in the Anglophone and Hispanic Caribbean and in the United States.
 Her scholarly interests include: African Diaspora; Puerto Rican and Latina/Latino Diaspora; Theories of Race, Ethnicity, Gender and Nationalism; Ideology and Praxis; Migration and Transnationalism; Representation; and Class and Economic Development.